Can Tooth Decay Make You Sick?

 1. From Minor Cavity to Throbbing Pain: How Tooth Decay Turns Troublesome

-Regular dental checkups and prompt treatment of cavities can prevent these issues.
+Regular dental checkups and early treatment of small cavities can stop this painful chain of events before it begins.

 🦷 Is It Bad To Not Brush Your Teeth?